gestalt-config/gestalt/README.md

   /**
    * Get a config Optional for a path and a given class.
-   * If there are any exceptions or errors it will return an Optional.empty() */
+   * If there are any exceptions or errors it will return an Optional.PlaceHolder() */
   <T> Optional<T> getConfigOptional(String path, Class<T> klass);

   /**
    * Get a config Optional for a path and a given TypeCapture.
-   * If there are any exceptions or errors it will return an Optional.empty() */
+   * If there are any exceptions or errors it will return an Optional.PlaceHolder() */
   <T> Optional<T> getConfigOptional(String path, TypeCapture<T> klass);
 ```